Yes, if you sign an annual contract paid up front you receive a 2% discount.

 No due to fire hazard but you can request your boat be moved to workbunk and charge it there or charge the battery alone outside the drystack building.

 Yes, we have pigtail adapters to borrow for short term use, you will have to leave a deposit.

 At Vancouver Marina, about a 10 minute boat ride.
 Motor boats only due to bridge height restrictions.
 The nearest pump out for sailboats is in False Creek at Burrard Civic Marina.
 Visit this link for a list of pump out stations in Vancouver. https://vancouver.ca/streets-transportation/sewage-pump-outs.aspx

-At Vancouver marina about a 10 minute boat ride.
+At Vancouver marina, about a 10 minute boat ride.
 Motor boats only due to bridge height restrictions.
 There is a diesel station at the Chevron dock although it is not recommended due to forceful currents.
 The nearest fuel station for Sailboats is False Creek Fuels at Burrard Civic Marina.